-Permanent life insurance — This type of policy offers you lifelong protection, including a death benefit and the added advantage of accumulating in cash value tax-deferred.
-(It’s like having insurance and an investment in one policy.)
-And any cash accrued from the policy can be withdrawn to pay for personal expenses or bills, or as a supplement to your retirement income.1
+Permanent life insurance — This type of policy offers you lifelong protection, including a death benefit and the added advantage of the potential to accumulate cash value tax-deferred.
+And cash accrued from the policy can be withdrawn to pay for personal expenses or bills, or as a supplement to your retirement income.1

 So why doesn’t everyone just choose Permanent insurance?
 Cost.
 The initial premiums you pay for Permanent are much higher than those for the same amount of coverage of a Term policy.

 But regardless of which type of policy you consider choosing from us, they all come with the John Hancock Vitality Program.
 It’s the only life insurance that helps protect your family into the future and rewards you today for the things you do to live a longer, healthier life.
 Like going for a walk, buying healthy food, getting a good night’s sleep and more.
 Learn all the ways you can benefit from the John Hancock Vitality Program here.

 In addition to your employer-provided life insurance, you can purchase insurance directly from a provider (via online, over the phone or by mail), or through an intermediary, such as an insurance broker or agent.

 Many people need help determining how much coverage they really need, and which type of policy is best for them.
 They usually start by talking with friends and family members or an insurance professional.